House with solar panels connected to electric grid

 Best Solar Feed-in Tariffs VIC

+For those looking for the best solar feed in tariff VIC, our detailed breakdown ensures you get the most value for your solar investment.
 As stated, Victoria is the only state to have a minimum solar FiT.

-All energy providers in Victoria must offer at least 6.7¢/kWh for the solar energy their customers generate.
+All energy providers in Victoria must offer at least 3.3¢/kWh for the solar energy their customers generate.
 This is because the state of Victoria has set a regulatory minimum for solar feed in tariff offers.
 While this is a great consumer protection practice that ensures nobody a bad deal for exporting their energy, 6.7c/kWh is still relatively low versus current deals on the market.

 Here is a table showing some of the highest paying solar feed-in tariffs in Victoria: